maarten-pennings/Lego-Mindstorms/ms4/faq.md

   - ^Z, ^Y for undo, redo.
   - Cursor movement with arrow or page keys, optionally in combination with ^.
   - Select by pressing # while moving cursor.
-  - ^F, ^H for find and replace (grr: the hub bar overlaps with the find bar).
+  - ^F, ^H for find and replace (grr: the hub bar overlaps with the find bar, bigger grr: paste does not work in the search bar).
   - **^#P issues a play**.
   - ^#D issues a download.
   - **There is no way to clear the console other than to restart the whole mindstorms app - grr**.